-This course will investigate the curriculum and instruction of math and science in the PK-8 Classroom.
+This course will investigate the curriculum and instruction of math and science in the PK-8 classroom.
 Particular emphasis will be given to current literature and research.
-Covered topics include lesson planning, scope and sequence, grade level math and science content, time management, technology, state and national content standards.
-Peer teaching demonstrations will be included.
-A mini work sample will be developed for math and science to be taught during Pre- Student Teaching.
+Topics to be covered include lesson planning, scope and sequence, grade level math and science content, time management, technology, and state/national content standards.
 (MAT - Elementary)